Cornmeal and corn flour are derived from the vegetable called corn. It is a starchy vegetable that is eaten in different ways.

 Cornmeal vs Corn Flour

-Cornmeal is procured from the dried corn.
+Cornmeal is procured from dried corn.
 It is eaten as a meal.it is also a staple food.

 People belonging to various cultures use cornmeal to make porridge.
 This cornmeal is called Polenta in Italy and Sadza in Zimbabwe.